hausgold/billomat/doc/invoice.md

 ## Create

 There are multiple ways of working with invoices items.
 The easiest way to deal with them is to just nest them during invoice creation.
 If you need to manipulate the invoice items afterwards there is a separate invoice items api that can be used for that (3).
-Lets create an invoice by sending the fallowing JSON to the API.
+Lets create an invoice by sending the following JSON to the API.

 ``` JSON
 {